jiisanda/docflow/app/docs/features/preview.md

 `FileResponse` is used to return files.

 `NamedTemporaryFile` is a function in Python's `tempfile` module that creates a temporary file with a unique name in the system's default location for temporary files.
-This function returns a file-like object that can be used in similar way to other file objects.
+This function returns a file-like object that can be used in a similar way to other file objects.

 Here is the brief explanation on how it works:
 - When we call `NameTemporaryFile()`, it creates a new file in you system's temporary directory.